-On July 7, 2016, Paramount issued approximately 7.2 million shares of its common stock to the holders of common shares of Calico.
-The issuance of the Paramount common stock is exempt from registration under Section 3(a)(10) of the Securities Act of 1933, as amended (the "Securities Act").
+On July 7, 2016, Paramount issued approximately 7.2 million shares of its common stock to the holders of common shares of Calico in connection with the acquisition of Calico.
+The issuance of the Paramount common stock was exempt from registration under Section 3(a)(10) of the Securities Act of 1933, as amended (the "Securities Act").
 Section 3(a)(10) of the Securities Act exempts the issuance of securities issued in exchange for one or more bona fide outstanding securities, or partly in such exchange and partly for cash, from the registration requirements of the Securities Act where the terms and conditions of such issuance and exchange have been approved by a court of competent jurisdiction, after a hearing upon the fairness of the terms and conditions of such issuance and exchange at which all persons to whom the securities will be issued have the right to appear and receive timely notice thereof.
-On July 5, 2016, the Court issued the Final Order.
+The acquisition of Calico was structured as a Plan of Arrangement under the Business Corporations Act (British Columbia) and was therefore subject to approval by the Supreme Court of British Columbia (the "Court"), which included a determination of fairness.
+On July 5, 2016, the Court issued a final order finding that the Plan of Arrangement was fair to the shareholders of Calico.